nuclearthinking/unspoken/README.md

   ]
 }
 ```

-After task were finished processing, it changes status to `completed` and result will contain array of transcribed
-messages with data like timestamps and speaker.

 Current accuracy of STT and Speaker Diarization is still not that good, but still could be good enough for some
 purposes.